achristen/Meteobike/readme.md

 Make sure the GPS does not move *under* the e-Paper.
 Also ensure the GPS and e-Paper do not touch their connectors (which could cause a short-cut).
 You can use tape to tie the cables and GPS in place.

 Well done - you are ready for measurements.
+Please test the system as follows:

+- If you can press `Key 4` to exit the program and then reboot
+- If it automatically reboots  measurements if you take power off
+- If it fits your bike
+- Can you see data and GPS while you measure?
-Please test the system if it fits your bike and works properly by riding around the block.
-Also make sure you charge the battery for the mapping.
+- It it records properly data by riding around the block.

+Also make sure you charge the battery in the end for the group exercise to come.

 ## Workshop 4 - Detailed analysis in a geographic information system